- Around 4-6% of elderly people report significant abuse in the last month.

 - where policies operate in the interests of the institution rather than the residents.

-Many strategies have been implemented to prevent elder maltreatment and to take action against it and mitigate its consequences.
-Interventions that have been implemented – mainly in high-income countries – to prevent maltreatment include:
+Many strategies have been implemented to prevent elder abuse and to take action against it and mitigate its consequences.
+Interventions that have been implemented – mainly in high-income countries – to prevent abuse include:

 - caregiver support interventions (e.g. stress management, respite care)